a terminal

 Provide a Mockoon's environment file

 You can run your mock in one single step by providing the actual location of your Mockoon environment file.
-To locate your environment file from the main application, right-click on an environment and select "Show in folder" in the context menu:
+To locate your environment file from the main application, click the three dots next to the environment name and select "Show data file in explorer/finder" in the dropdown menu:

 show in folder menu entry

-Let's pretend your file name is data.json and resides in the current directory.
+For the rest of this tutorial, we will pretend that your data file is named data.json and resides in the current directory.

 Use an OpenAPI specification file

 Another option is to directly pass an OpenAPI specification file.
-It's useful to quickly run a mock API from a publicly available specification.
+It's particularily useful to quickly run a mock API from a publicly available specification.
 Mockoon supports both JSON and YAML formats in versions 2.0.0 and 3.0.0.
-We also offer thousands of ready to use OpenAPI specifications on our mock samples directory.
+We also offer thousands of ready-to-use OpenAPI specifications in our mock samples directory.

 As above, you can provide a path to a local OpenAPI specification file or directly the file's URL.